MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TenantAllowBlockListSpoofItems.md

 Set-TenantAllowBlockListSpoofItems -Identity domain.com\Default -Action Block -Ids 375e76f1-eefb-1626-c8bc-5efefd057488,f8cb0908-8533-1156-ce7b-9aebd685b0eb
 ```

-This example blocks two domains with the specified Identity values from spoofing your organization.
-You get the Identity values from the output of the Get-TenantAllowBlockListSpoofItems command.
+This example blocks two Spoof pairs which are represented by the two Ids.
+You can get the Id of the Spoof pair by running Get-TenantAllowBlockListSpoofItems cmdlet.
+The Id is the value of "Identity" in the output of Get-TenantAllowBlockListSpoofItems command.

 ### Example 2
 ```powershell